Mikaela/mikaela.github.io/n/essentialsoftware.md

     and before `initrd /initramfs-linux-lts.img`...
 - `ufw` for Deb-based or `firewalld` on Fedora (and Kali and Arch Linux, if you so choose in the last)
+- `setroubleshoot` on distributions using it gives graphical notifications when SELinux has a security warning and thus hints that it might be a good idea to take a look at journalctl to see whether it's something that requires action either incorrect rule or actually nefarious activity.
 - `sshguard` for mitigating shared systems where others refuse to use keys
 - `needrestart` for knowing when updates actually require services to be restarted or a kernel upgrade happens and requires reboot